 Share with students, "Now that you and the researchers figured out why water is sphere-shaped in space, explore what it takes to enter the exciting STEM career as an astronaut!"

 STEM Career Awareness is an important part of educating and preparing our students for the future workforce.
-Students can explore the challenging and rewarding career as a NASA Astronaut by watching and discussing these two videos.
+Students can explore the challenging and rewarding career of a NASA astronaut by watching and discussing these two videos.

-Learn how Astronaut Leland Melvin, who you met in the first video (playing with water and candy) went from NFL star to Astronaut!
+Learn how Astronaut Leland Melvin, whom you met in the first video (playing with water and candy), went from NFL star to astronaut!

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.

 This Daily Do is adapted from a NASA STEM demonstration or STEMonstration on Surface Tension.
 Please check the collection for the link and to explore other STEMonstrations to try!